 Summers are for work.
 If they can’t get a job, volunteer.
 There are lots of volunteer opportunities close by.
 My oldest has had several different positions.
 My younger one didn’t get summer jobs in the past due to various commitments and family vacations, but she now has a full resume of volunteer work for the last three years that is helping her to get a paid job this year.

 We also clearly understand where the summer earnings go (saved for pocket money during the school year and other expenses).
-Summers are distinctly not for playing all day, every day, or for watching endless YouTube videos in one’s pajamas, or spending all of one’s summer earnings on junk.
-Rule #1 doesn’t apply here either.
+Summers are not for playing all day, every day, or watching endless YouTube videos in one’s pajamas, or spending all of one’s summer earnings on junk.
+Rule #1 doesn’t apply here, either.
 I’m not letting this one go.

 9. Get Out of the Transportation Business

-We do an occasional ride (with a warning) for times and places the bus doesn’t serve.
+We occasionally ride (with a warning) for times and places the bus doesn’t serve.
 But Mom and Dad are, for the most part, no one’s Uber anymore.
 See rule #1.
 Let it go.

 10. Do Your Own Thing

-It’s still too easy for me to step into my very familiar role of the ringleader, organizer, and keeper of the family calendar and bullhorn.
+It’s still too easy for me to enter my familiar role as the ringleader, organizer, and keeper of the family calendar and bullhorn.
 But that’s not what I need to do.
 They both have pencils and know how to write their appointments on the family calendar — or not.
 I’ve signed up for a music class and joined a friend’s pub trivia team.

 My husband and I get together with friends for games.
 We go out to dinner with friends.
 We have friends over.
 We have our lives, too, and we work hard to protect them.
 See rule #1.
 Let it go.